-The capstone course is co-developed and co-facilitated by the director of the Art of Ministry Program and the director of Leadership Development.
+The capstone course is developed and facilitated by the director of the Art of Ministry Program.
 It is offered as a pass/fail course.

 Clinical Pastoral Education (CPE)

 Clinical pastoral education is a form of theological education that takes place in clinical settings where ministry is being practiced (health care facilities, correctional institutions, hospices, congregations, and a variety of other settings).
 Through involvement with persons in need and with supervision from peers and supervisors, students engage issues of ministry and pastoral care while developing enhanced skills and a clearer awareness of themselves as caregivers.
 Students who complete a full unit of CPE earn five credit hours, according to one of the following options: